dctf/writeups/README.md

-# WILL POST WRITEUPS HERE SOON
+# writeups/pocs for different ctfs